 And Professor Zuboff points out that it is very easy to pivot these tools from commercial to political outcomes.

-Note: The headline for this report was changed from ‘Survival in the age of TikTok’ on Monday May 25.
+NOTE: The headline for this report was changed from ‘Survival in the age of TikTok’ on Monday May 25, 2020.
+It was edited to meet new style standards on Sept 15, 2022.